H II region: Morphology

 H II regions come in an enormous variety of sizes.
 They are usually clumpy and inhomogeneous on all scales from the smallest to largest.
 Each star within an H II region ionises a roughly spherical region—known as a Strömgren sphere—of the surrounding gas, but the combination of ionisation spheres of multiple stars within a H II region and the expansion of the heated nebula into surrounding gases creates sharp density gradients that result in complex shapes.
 Supernova explosions may also sculpt H II regions.
 In some cases, the formation of a large star cluster within an H II region results in the region being hollowed out from within.
 This is the case for NGC 604, a giant H II region in the Triangulum Galaxy.
-For a H II region which cannot be resolved, some information on the spatial structure (the electron density as a function of the distance from the center, and an estimate of the clumpiness) can be inferred by performing an inverse Laplace transform on the frequency spectrum.
+For an H II region which cannot be resolved, some information on the spatial structure (the electron density as a function of the distance from the center, and an estimate of the clumpiness) can be inferred by performing an inverse Laplace transform on the frequency spectrum.